top of page

 • Performance expectations

-More often this type of planning reveals a hard truth: the business has outgrown certain roles or certain mindsets.
-Or might require specific skills to support you achieve your goals.
+More often, this type of planning reveals a hard truth: the business has outgrown certain roles or mindsets.
+It might require specific skills to support you in achieving your goals.
 That’s evolution.
+Hire slowly.
+Lead clearly.
+Address issues promptly.

 Marketing and Sales Strategy: Intentional, Not Hopeful